interserver/mailbaby-api-samples/openapi-client/csharp-netcore/docs/DefaultApi.md

             // config.AddApiKeyPrefix("X-API-KEY", "Bearer");

             var apiInstance = new DefaultApi(config);
-            var to = to_example;  // string | The Contact whom is the primary recipient of this email. var from = from_example;  // string | The contact whom is the this email is from. var subject = subject_example;  // string | The subject or title of the email var body = body_example;  // string | The main email contents.
+            var to = "to_example";  // string | The Contact whom is the primary recipient of this email. var from = "from_example";  // string | The contact whom is the this email is from. var subject = "subject_example";  // string | The subject or title of the email var body = "body_example";  // string | The main email contents.

             try
             {